-The majority of stakeholders were in favor of the extended roles that community pharmacy can offer with support for the wide variety of other services to be delivered via pharmacy now including; free to patient emergency supply (NUMSAS), Pharmacy First and NHS home delivery services.
+The majority of stakeholders were in favor of the extended roles that community pharmacy can offer with support for the wide variety of other services to be delivered via pharmacy now including; extending access to chlamydia treatment and varenicline through pharmacies, screening, weight management, and diabetes services.

-The services most frequently identified as offering the greatest impact (i.e., improvement or access to services) if they were to be commissioned in this area were 'free to patients emergency supply and Minor Ailment service.
+The services most frequently identified as offering the greatest impact (i.e., improvement or access to services) if they were to be commissioned in this area were an Out of Hours Service, Minor Ailment service and 'free to patients emergency supply; the first two being the same result in 4 of the 5 local authority areas in Tees Valley.
+Similarly, 4 out of 5 areas also identified emergency planning and antiviral distribution, domiciliary pharmaceutical services and weight management services as being most needed now or in the future.